Zutki/openJ2D/ProjectDetails.md

 ## Classes
 ### World
-The World class is the controller of the game, it handels things to do with drawing the window size properly, and draws the world, almost everything in the game uses some aspect of this.
+The World class is the controller of the game, it handles things to do with drawing the window size properly, and draws the world, almost everything in the game uses some aspect of this.

 ### Block
 The block class defines all the attributes of a block, it is ***used by [World](#world)*** to create the world.